Go Nagai: Style and works

-Simultaneously to Mazinger, he created one of his most popular manga, Devilman (デビルマン, Debiruman), about a demonic hero fighting against hordes of demons.
+Simultaneously to Mazinger, he created one of his most popular manga, Devilman (デビルマン, Devilman), about a demonic hero fighting against hordes of demons.
 This manga was published simultaneously alongside an original TV anime under the same name, but due to the difference in age demographics became very different stories.
 The concepts were initially conceived for the TV series, which would be directed at elementary school age children, and were altered for the manga, which would be published in a magazine with teenage readers.
 This allowed Nagai to include violence, nudity, and darker themes closer to the content of Demon Lord Dante.
 Go Nagai considers the Devilman and Mazinger series to be his life's work due to their massive popularity all over the world.
 In 1972, Nagai managed the very difficult feat of both drawing and writing five weekly manga publications at the same time, an accomplishment only equalled by other manga artists Shinji Mizushima and George Akiyama.

 A month later after finishing Devilman, Nagai would create a sequel to it called Violence Jack (ヴァイオレンス ジャック, Vaiorensu Jakku), another long-running series that spanned multiple volumes and dealt with a giant brute of a man fighting for justice in a post-apocalyptic setting where Japan has been devastated by a massive earthquake and isolated from the rest of the world.

 Years later Nagai revamped Devilman featuring versions of the protagonists as young adult women and altering the storyline, which eventually became another sequel story to the original.
 This series is called Devilman Lady (デビルマンレディー).
 It was first released as a manga and later animated with some changes.

-One of Nagai's most popular works outside of his fanbase has been Cutey Honey, considered to be one of the first "magical girl" comics and a major influence on future series in the genre (in particular Sailor Moon).
+One of Nagai's most popular works outside of his fanbase has been Cutey Honey, considered to be a major influence on future magical girl (in particular Sailor Moon).
 Nagai had less success a few years later with Majokko Tickle, a more traditional magical-girl series for younger children, although the accompanying anime was popular on TV in some European countries.

 In 1980, he received the 4th Kodansha Manga Award for for Susano OH.